E. Garrett Bewkes IV: Life and education

-Bewkes is gay and is married.
+Bewkes lives and remains active in Connecticut politics with his husband, Brad.
+The two of them together Co-Founded and Co-Preside over the Connecticut Chapter of Log Cabin Republicans, an organization that advocates that diversity and inclusion in the Republican Party is important and a winning strategy.
+Bewkes also served as Connecticut's 27th District Representative to the GOP's State Central Committee until 2021, as well as was an inaugural class graduate of the Charter Oak Leadership Program.

 National Review

-Bewkes joined National Review in 2016 with the mission of expanding the publication's reach.
-Two of his first projects were the reformatting of the publication's website with an eye towards accessibility, and the founding of "NRPlus", an exclusive paid-for community.
+Bewkes joined National Review in 2016 in the role of Publisher, a business strategy and management-centric position, with the mission of expanding the publication's reach.
+Two of his first projects were the reformatting and rebuilding of the publication's website with an eye towards accessibility, and the founding of "NRPlus", an exclusive paid-for community.

 In 2019, Bewkes was named to Ad Age's annual "40 under 40" list for his work at the publication.
-In 2020, Bewkes was given a similar recognition when Editor & Publisher Magazine named him to their list of "25 Under 35" list of young professionals.
+In 2020, Bewkes was given a similar recognition when Editor & Publisher Magazine named him to their list of "25 Under 35" list of young professionals, and again in 2021 given a similar accolade by Maverick PAC in their annual Future 40 honoree series.